-Darwazeh, a cameraman for The Associated Press Television News (APTN), was shot and killed by Israeli forces in the West Bank city of Nablus while filming clashes between Palestinian youths and Israeli troops at around 9 a.m., according to Palestinian journalists who witnessed the incident.
+Nazih Darwazeh, a Palestinian cameraman for The Associated Press Television News (APTN), was shot and killed by Israeli forces in the West Bank city of Nablus while filming clashes between Palestinian youths and Israeli troops at around 9 a.m. on April 19, 2003, according to news reports and Palestinian journalists who witnessed the incident.
 Video footage of the incident, reviewed by CPJ, appears to corroborate their accounts.

 The shooting occurred after clashes erupted in Nablus when Israeli forces entered the city’s downtown area in tanks, searching for an alleged Palestinian suicide bomber.
 Clashes broke out in several locations near the city’s center, involving youths throwing stones and Molotov cocktails at Israeli troops.
 Some Palestinian gunmen were also observed firing guns, according to press accounts.

 At the time that Darwazeh was shot, he had been filming an Israeli tank stranded at the corner of an alleyway.
 Darwazeh, 45, and several other Palestinian journalists were standing by a door in the alleyway.
 A few minutes before Darwazeh was killed, Reuters cameraman Hassan Titi filmed a group of Palestinian youths running down the alley away from the stranded tank.
 Titi and Reuters photographer Abed Qusini, who were standing near Darwazeh, said that an Israeli soldier crouched under the tank and quickly fired a single shot at the journalists from a distance of about 11 to 22 yards (10 or 20 meters).
 Darwazeh was struck in the back of the head and died instantly.